astrophys/covid19/README.md

            'total_cases'   : Total Cases
            'swabs'         : Swabs
       italy_data_file : the path to the dpc-covid19-ita-andamento-nazionale.csv
-      [log-lin]       : optional, plot y axis in natural log, if straight line then experiencing exponential growth.
-If not specified, linear assumed
+      [log-lin or lin-lin] : optional, plot y axis in natural log, if straight line then experiencing exponential growth.
+If not specified, log-lin assumed
       [slice_index]        : for fitting, e.g.
                              if = -10, it will fit the last 10 points if = 10, it will fit the first 10 points
 ```